Now enrolling new students for Fall 2018

 Co-founder and co-director of the Houston Youth Harp Ensemble, a Saturday morning program that helps harp students in Houston further their musical growth and build a supportive harp community

-Harp faculty at Blue Lake Fine Arts Camp in Twin Lake, Michigan, where she teaches highly talented high school aged harpists during the summer, and Stephen F. Austin Strings Camp, a one–week orchestra intensive for middle and high school students
+Harp faculty at Blue Lake Fine Arts Camp where she teaches highly talented high school aged harpists during the summer, and Stephen F. Austin Strings Camp, a one–week orchestra intensive for middle and high school students

 Music residencies at Travis Elementary School in the Heights (2017–2018) and Monarch Institute (2016–2017) where she developed a music-oriented curriculum and helped students created a musical production

-Da Camera of Houston Young Artist Fellow from 2016–2018, which facilitated teaching engagements in public, private, and charter schools all across Houston
+Da Camera of Houston Young Artist Fellow from 2016–2018, which facilitated teaching engagements in schools all across Houston

 Harp teacher Stephanie Gustafson has a decade of teaching experience in diverse settings, with students of all ages, backgrounds, and goals.